 The RFiD readers pick up messages from the tracking tags and report the location of the tags back to the TracLogik Control Centre.
 Readers can be deployed at choke points for entry/exit monitoring, or more widely for full real-time location information of tracked assets.

-Readers can also be hand-held enabling asset locations to be updated be staff as they travel throughout the hospital with a handheld reader.
+Readers can also be hand-held enabling asset locations to be updated be staff as they travel throughout the airport with a handheld reader.